March 31, 2021

 While cosmetologists are also on top of trends, the barbering industry is constantly growing too.
 Because barbers have to be able to provide incredible looks in the small details, constantly honing their skills is a must.
 If you’re passionate about an industry that fuses the classic experience with modern looks, barbering could be a good fit for you.

 Pursuing an education in barbering is a good fit for you if you want to continue your education.
 The best part, you don’t have to start your education over.
 Licensed cosmetologists can be part of our barber crossover program, which can be completed in as little as 6 months!
 It’s an amazing opportunity to build your skills in shaving and short hairstyles to be able to provide even more services to your guests.

 Should I Go To a Barber School or a Cosmetology School?

 If you’re thinking that barbering is the right program for you, it’s time to choose a barbering school!
 Some cosmetology schools may offer a few days of clipper cutting its not enough to keep up with the demand of a more in depth understanding of men’s cutting and styling, but it may provide a different experience than a school that specialized in barbering.

 At barber school, you’ll be learning in what feels like a traditional shop environment, which is very different from a salon or spa.
 Plus, at a barbering school like Premier Barber Institute, you can learn from passionate licensed instructors who want to inspire and help you grow as a future licensed professional.
 And, each instructor is licensed and has years of experience actually working in the industry.

 Learn more about how to become a barber in Pennsylvania.
-Once you’re ready, schedule a tour of our school.
+Once you’re ready, schedule a tour of our school in Norristown.
 We’re always ready to help you on your journey to become a licensed barber.
 During your tour, you can learn more about what’s included in our program, class schedules, and what an education at Premier Barber Institute is like.